Wondering how aging with cerebral palsy can affect your health and wellbeing?

 Many people with cerebral palsy experience premature aging due to compromised mobility, motor function, and balance.

 Living with impaired movement your whole life can add extra stress to your mind and body.
-In fact, cerebral palsy patients must use up to 3x more energy to move around than non-disabled people.
+In fact, individuals with cerebral palsy must use up to 3-5 times more energy to move around than those without a disability.

 Body distortions can also add extra strain on certain organs or connective tissues.
 As a result, premature aging may be evident in the form of chronic pain and musculoskeletal problems.